 No matter what caravan trip we have been on food, restaurants, and eating is a high priority so going to the Culinary Institute Of America (CIA) was a “must visit”.
 After spending the morning at the FDR Library we met our group at the CIA, which is a non profit school with five separate locations, four in the states and one in Singapore.
 The main campus, in Hyde Park, offers associate, and bachelor degrees in culinary science and food management, and trains some of the best chefs in the country.
 We had a student from India lead out tour which was fun and then we ate in one of the four student run restaurants.

 6/14/2019 -Friday It was time to see how the super wealthy lived so our group went on a tour of the Vanderbilt mansion and then had a tour of FDR’s home and Eleanor Roosevelt’s cottage.
 The Vanderbilt mansion was one of several homes owned by Frederick Vanderbilt and his wife Louise.
 The house was built between 1896 & 1899 in the Beaux-Arts architectural style on a farm over looking the Hudson River.
 Frederick was a highly successful, cut throat business man who made his fortune in railroads and shipping.
-This is our third tour of a Vanderbilt mansion, the other two were Asheville, NC and Newport, RI.
+This is our third tour of a Vanderbilt mansions, the other two were in Asheville, NC and Newport, RI.